surge-synthesizer/surge-synthesizer.github.io/manual/Surge.md

 its modulated value will not change once the LFO is triggered (for instance, it's not possible to shift the LFO's phase while a note is pressed.)
 Only starting phase is taken into account.

-**Magnitude** – Controls the magnitude of the LFO.
+**Amplitude** – Controls the amplitude of the LFO.
 This is the parameter should be used if you want to control the depth of an LFO with a controller. (like controlling vibrato depth with the modulation wheel)